raulpercy/geometry-in-circle/README.md

 # geometry-in-circle
-Blender python script for sort geometry in circle
+Blender python script for sort selected geometry in a circle